nealey/homepage/misc/uglification.md

+---
-Title: The Uglification of Los Alamos
+title: The Uglification of Los Alamos
+---

 *This was published as a [letter to the Editor of the Daily Post](http://www.ladailypost.com/content/letter-editor-uglification-los-alamos)*